BottleXu/advanced_evph/README.md

 | acc lim x  | 0.25 m/s^2 |
 | acc lim theta  | 0.5 rad/s^2  |

-Other parameters are same as the  simulation scenarios.
+Other parameters are same as simulation scenarios.

 ![Real-World](figures/real_result.png)
-The green and red circles represent the robot’s start and goal positions, respectively.
-The dark blue circle indicates the person’s initial position, and the arrow shows their walking path.
+The green and red circles represent the start and goal points of the robot, respectively.
+The dark blue circle indicates the initial position of the persons, and the arrow shows their walking path.
 In the real-world experiment, our proposed method, AEVPH reaches the shortest traveling time (36.46 s), and ensures smoother and more efficient navigation through consistent forward movement (0.0049 m/s).
 Also, it operated at an average frequency of 9.2 Hz, ensuring real-time performance.

 | Methods  | Collision(Y/N) | Traveling distance(m)  | Traveling time(s) |
 | ------------- | :-------------: | -------------: | -------------: |